 BBP500 - Bloodborne Pathogens Exposure Control Training (Minnesota)

-The State of Minnesota accepts this bloodborne pathogens course for the five hours of bloodborne pathogens (BBP) training coursework that must be completed within the year PRECEDING an initial application for Body Art Technician licensing, and for a renewal application for Body Art Technician licensing.
+The State of Minnesota approves this bloodborne pathogens course for the five hours of bloodborne pathogens (BBP) training coursework that must be completed within the year PRECEDING an initial application for Body Art Technician licensing, and for a renewal application for Body Art Technician licensing.
+See Minnesota Bloodborne Pathogens Training Information.

 BBP 500 is an online bloodborne pathogens certification course for tattoo artists, permanent cosmetics technicians, micro-blading technicians, and body piercers.
 This course complies with OSHA's Bloodborne Pathogens Standard, CFR 29 1910.1030 and is accepted by the State of Minnesota for five hours of body art BBP training.